-The (\ref{Phil-1}) and (\ref{ZakhFil}) formulas are based upon completely opposite propositions.
-The Phillips' spectrum (\ref{Phil-1}) takes place if the spectrum at the high frequency region is mainly determined by appearance of sharp crests and wave breaking.
-The level of nonlinearity depending on steepness $\mu = ka$ in this case at least at the level of the wave peaks is extremely high - $\mu \simeq 0.44$.
+The formulae (\ref{Phil-1}) and (\ref{ZakhFil}) are based upon completely opposite propositions.
+The Phillips' spectrum (\ref{Phil-1}) takes place if the spectrum at the high frequency region is mainly determined by appearance of sharp crests and wave breaking, which are strongly nonlinear phenomena.

-On the other side spectrum (\ref{ZakhFil}) is based on presumption of small mean steepness - $\mu \ll 1$.
-This proposition is in great concordance with observed data.
-Usually $\mu \lesssim 0.1$.
+On the other side spectrum (\ref{ZakhFil}) is based on presumption of small mean steepness --- $\mu \ll 1$ and based on weakly nonlinear waves interaction.
+Usually, for mature sea $\mu \simeq 0.1$.